 Now a bit of warning – unfortunately I’m not the world’s biggest fan of seafood.
 Shocking I know, especially given that I live on an island in the middle of the Mediterranean, but well, it is what it is!

-Culurgiones are quintessentially Sardinian – the original recipe hails from the area of Ogliastra, on the east coast of the island.
+When thinking about Sardinian foods, Culurgiones are quintessentially Sardinian – the original recipe hails from the area of Ogliastra, on the east coast of the island.

-They’re so Sardinian in fact, that they were given IGP status – Indicazione Geografica Protetta, or Protected Geographical Indication (PGI) – by the European Union in 2015.
+Culurgiones are so Sardinian in fact, that they were given IGP status – Indicazione Geografica Protetta, or Protected Geographical Indication (PGI) – by the European Union in 2015.

 Culurgiones are handmade individually, and it takes practice, time, and patience.
 The finished products are almost a piece of art in their own right!